Use the generated snippet in Settings > API Keys or the Deploy tab for the exact production base URL. New snippets default to

 top_p=1.5): clamped to the legal range, logged in the backend response headerX-Param-Adjustments. - Unsupported feature (e.g.

-logit_biason a backend that does not support it): the parameter is silently ignored, andX-Param-Adjustmentslists what was dropped. - Unsupported model capability (e.g. tool calling on a non-instruction-tuned model): returns 400
+logit_biason a backend that does not support it): the parameter may be ignored by the serving backend, andX-Param-Adjustmentslists what was dropped when the gateway can detect it. - Unsupported model capability (e.g. tool calling on a non-instruction-tuned model): returns 400

 invalid_request_errorwith a message naming the missing capability.